citp/privacy-policy-historical/t/th/the/therealtoothfairies.com.md

 Effective Date**

-The effective date of this Privacy Policy update is June 25, 2014 and applies to all information previously obtained by Royal Council of the Real Fairyland, LLC.
+The effective date of this Privacy Policy update is March 31, 2016 and applies to all information previously obtained by Royal Council of the Real Fairyland, LLC.
 Any change made in our Privacy Policy is clearly marked with its effective date and as required by law, we will not use personally identifying information in ways that are materially different from the description in our Privacy Policy without providing notice of such and obtaining consent to any such different uses (and in the case of children users, the prior verifiable consent of the parent).
 We will notify you of material changes to this policy here, on our home page, in mobile apps as applicable, and/or by email.

 **Privacy Policy update: March 31, 2016**